MGelein/leaves-of-inguri/assets/story.md

  - Talk With Plants (given in the Lost City)
  - Blink (given in the Inner Sanctum)
  4. Stat rewards (normal): Over the course of the game the player can receive mana and health in +5 increments as quest rewards.
 Generally they are given in a 2:1 health:mana ratio.
+ 5. Control upgrades (major): gives more controlling options
+  - Wooden Shield (given in The Fringe).
+Only blocks a quarter of incoming damage
+  - Reinforced Shield (given in The Lost City).
+Blocks half of all incoming damage
+  - Iron Shield (given in The Lost City).
+Blocks 75% of incoming damage

 ## Story, in three arcs
 Our story will be told in three arcs.
 Each of these arcs should be a separate story that is able to stand on its own, and ideally they should form a cohesive narrative structure between eachother.
 Each arc corresponds to one of the three spells, which is obtained during this arc.
 During each arc we will have 3 distinct areas, each containing some quests (maybe three?).